Fábio Bilica: Club career

 Bilica signed for Sivasspor in July 2008 and caught the attention of Fenerbahçe.
 He later signed with Fenerbahçe on 8 June 2009 in exchange for Yasin Çakmak and €1.5 million.

 International career

-Bilica was a member of the Brazil Olympic team at the 2000 Summer Olympics in Sydney where he reached the quarter finals, Brazil lost to Cameroon at the quarter finals.
-He played in the Olympic team alongside much more famous players as Ronaldinho, Lúcio and Fábio Aurélio.
+Bilica was a member of the Brazil Olympic team at the 2000 Summer Olympics in Sydney, where he reached the quarter finals.
+Brazil lost to Cameroon in the quarter-finals.
+He played in the Olympic squad alongside much more famous players, such as Ronaldinho, Lúcio and Fábio Aurélio.

-Trivia

-While playing for Venezia during the 1999–2000 Serie A season, Bilica replaced the goalkeeper who had been sent off and then proceeded to save a penalty from A.C.
-Milan striker Andriy Shevchenko.